Types of Study Abroad Programs

 Direct Enrollment Programs - are programs administered on-site directly by a host institution, usually located in the United Kingdom.
 Like exchange programs, direct enrollment programs attempt to integrate Clark students into the host institution, and students would take courses as if they are enrolled in a degree program.
 Similarly, direct enrollment programs are designed to be independent, with limited U.S. academic support.
 Immersion is achieved by integration, but this is largely up to the student, although some additional orientation is provided.
-Clark offers direct enrollment at the University of Stirling, University of Sussex, University of East Anglia and the London School of Economics and Political Science, Kansai Gaidai University, Japan..
+Clark offers direct enrollment at the University of Stirling, University of Sussex, University of East Anglia, the London School of Economics and Political Science, Kansai Gaidai University, and the University of Tasmania (UTas).

 This model involves a "study center," which is set up for U.S. students abroad as 1) a home base, 2) in some cases, for accommodation, and 3) interactive academic and social guidance throughout the semester.
 The amount of academic and social guidance varies depending on the program.
 Study center models usually offer specialized courses, built-in excursions, and community service options.
 Most study centers also have a relationship with a host university or several host institutions, where students may be able to directly enroll in university courses, language courses or take "courses for foreigners."